FC Luzern

-Fussball-Club Luzern (/de/), or simply abbreviated to FCL, is a Swiss sports club based in Lucerne (Luzern).
-It is best known for its professional football team, which plays in the Super League, the top tier of the Swiss football league system, and has won the national title once and the national cup three times.
+Fussball-Club Luzern, commonly abbreviated to FC Luzern (/de/) or simply FCL, is a Swiss sports club based in Lucerne (Luzern).
+They are best known for their men's professional football team, which plays in the Super League, the top tier of the Swiss football league system, and has won the national title once and the national cup three times.

+The club's women's team are competing in the Swiss Women's Super League.

-The club colours are blue and white, derived from the City of Lucerne and Canton of Lucerne coats of arms.
-The club plays its home games at Swissporarena which was newly built in 2011 at the place of the old Stadion Allmend.
+The club colours are blue and white, reflecting the colours of the coats of arms of the City of Lucerne and the Canton of Lucerne.
+The club plays its home matches at the new Stadion Allmend, which was built in 2011 on the site of the former stadium.

 FC Luzern was founded in 1901.
-It has non-professional departments for women's football, volleyball, boccia and gymnastics.
+It has non-professional departments for football, volleyball, boccia and gymnastics.